aykhanko/E-Commerce-Front/README.md

-# 🛍️ Tech Marketplace Frontend
+# 🛍️ Tech Market Frontend

 This project is a **frontend interface** designed to connect with a **backend API** that allows users to sell technology products.
 It is built using **HTML, CSS, and JavaScript** to create a visually appealing user experience.